aws-neuron/aws-neuron-sdk/general/appnotes/perf/neuron-cc/performance-tuning.rst

 .. note::

-   Depending on the neural network size, Neuron will have a maximum batch size that works optimally on Inferentia.
+   Depending on the size of the neural network, Neuron has a maximum batch size that works optimally on Inferentia.
 If an unsupported batch size is used, an internal compiler error message will be displayed.